amitverma8835/Admin-User-File-Management-System/README.md

-#Project: Admin & User File Management System
+# Project: Admin & User File Management System

-📜 Overview
+# Overview
 This project is a file management system with dual authentication:

-Admin Panel: Manages users and their files.
+1.Admin Panel: Manages users and their files.
-User Dashboard: Users can view and download uploaded files.
+2.User Dashboard: Users can view and download uploaded files.

-#Features
+# Features

 Admin Panel: